Use This Relationship to Foster Cross-Generational Camaraderie

 And senior executives who are willing to learn from the digital natives in their workforce gain new skills.
 Sometimes these skills are technical, of course, but there are other aspects of younger workers’ mindsets that can be leveraged too — new thinking, fresh perspective, and, my favorite, the simple energy they often bring to working on something they are passionate about.

-So, how do senior leaders tap into this knowledge and energy?
+So, how do senior leaders tap into this knowledge and energy when participating in reverse mentoring?

 2 Keys to a Successful Reverse Mentoring Partnership